Street Fighter 6: Development and release

 On June 2, 2022, a gameplay trailer was shown at PlayStation's June State of Play.
-The trailer announced the World Tour, Battle Hub, and Fighting Grounds modes, showed the return of Chun-Li, and introduced two new characters named Jamie and Kimberly.
-The game will be released in 2023 on PlayStation 4, PlayStation 5, Windows, and Xbox Series X/S with an in-game commentary feature, a series first.
-It is being developed on the RE Engine, and has been reported to support cross-platform play and rollback netcode.
-At The Game Awards 2022, it was announced that the game would be released on June 2, 2023.
+The trailer announced the World Tour, Battle Hub and Fighting Grounds modes, showed the return of Chun-Li, and introduced two new characters named Jamie and Kimberly.
+The game was released on June 2, 2023 on PlayStation 4, PlayStation 5, Windows, and Xbox Series X/S with an in-game commentary feature, a series first.
+It was developed on the RE Engine, and supports cross-platform play and rollback netcode.
+The official announcement of the release date took place at The Game Awards 2022.

-The first closed beta took place from October 7th, 2022 to October 11th, 2022, with eight playable character, and crossplay between Xbox, PC, Steam and Playstation.
+The first closed beta took place from October 7, 2022 to October 11, 2022, with eight playable characters, and crossplay between Xbox, Steam and PlayStation.
 The second closed beta occurred between December 16 and December 19.
 Applications to access the beta version were chosen by lottery.
+A demo featuring a portion of the game's World Tour mode and Luke and Ryu as the only two playable characters in Fighting Ground was released for PlayStation 4 and PlayStation 5 on April 20, 2023, with a release for other platforms on April 26.